GARDENER COLUMN: Digging and storing tender bulbs, rhizomes and tubers

-“Life starts all over again when it gets crisp in the fall” — F. Scott Fitzgerald
+“Life starts all over again when it gets crisp in the fall” — F. Schott Fitzgerald

 Every year I say I’m not going to plant anything that has to be dug in the fall but I really can’t resist some of my favorites like cannas or elephant ears.
 My grandma always had these huge, dinner-plate size dahlias that we had to dig each fall.
 They were spectacular but I didn’t care for the extra work.
 However, this year I planted dahlias again as I’m hoping to find some that I can use next year for my daughter’s wedding.
 So you know what that means, once again I will be digging bulbs, rhizomes and tubers in the hopes of saving them for next year’s planting.
 There are essentially four steps – digging, cleaning, curing and storage.
 However, there are some key things to do to ensure success and they vary based on what you planted.